-The employment growth in Table 4 is along the intensive margin.
-Table 5 considers the extensive margin.
-As columns (1) and (2) show, there is some entry of new plants in the winner county, but only of single-county (SC) plants.
-The newly entering SC plants are small: their average size is only 19.9 employees-about half the size of incumbent SC plants-and their total manufacturing output share in the winner county in the five years after the MDP opening is only 0.9%.
+entering SC plants are small: their average size is only 19.9 employees-about half the size of incumbent SC plants-and their total manufacturing output share in the winner county in the five years after the MDP opening is only 0.9%.
 In columns (3) and (4), we examine if either SC or MC firms with plants in the winner county open or close plants elsewhere.
-As can be seen, treated firms do not add or close plants outside the winner county.
+In either case, there is no significant effect on plant openings outside the winner county.